learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-03.md

 })(PokemonDetail);
 ```

-Note that by default Apollo tries to fill any unfilled variable (for instance a varaibale called `pokemonId`) with the
+Note that by default Apollo tries to fill any unfilled variable (for instance a variable called `pokemonId`) with the
 same variable from ownProps, so this is valid too: